Home Loans 16 March 2026 10 min read

 Choosing between a fixed and variable rate is one of the most common questions first home buyers have.
 As of early 2026, with the RBA cash rate sitting at 3.85%, here's how the landscape looks.

 "For most first home buyers, I recommend keeping at least a portion of your loan variable.
-The flexibility to make extra repayments and use an offset account can save you tens of thousands over the life of the loan - even if the variable rate is slightly higher."
+The flexibility to make extra repayments and use an offset account can meaningfully reduce your interest costs over the life of the loan - even if the variable rate is slightly higher."

 Jonathan Chan